gdmf/webserver-setup/nginx_configuration.md

 Location context
 ----------------
 I want to serve multiple webapps using the same server.
 This template assumes the use of subdomains (a.mysite.com, b.mysite.com, etc.).
+Use the template to create /home/[user]/projects/[project]/conf/nginx.conf:

 ```Nginx
 server {